Filters Filters — How to Use a Pool Sand Filter: Complete Step-by-Step Guide

 Cloudy Water Despite Regular Backwashing

 This often indicates channeling in the sand bed, where water finds easy paths through the sand rather than filtering properly.
-Consider adding DE powder (typically 1 tablespoon per 10 sq ft of filter area) after backwashing to improve filtration temporarily, or plan for sand replacement.
+Consider adding pool-grade DE after backwashing to improve filtration temporarily — mix about 1/4 cup with water, pour it slowly into the skimmer, wait ~2 minutes, and repeat until filter pressure rises about 1 PSI — or plan for sand replacement.

 Sand in Pool Returns